150-126-Great Vocals

 Writer/Composer: Henryk Gorecki (1976)

 Polish composer Henry Gorecki’s Symphony No. 3 is a modern Classical piece that swept the world in the early 1990s.
 An inspired, minimal composition of tone and melody and accompanied by the extraordinary work of orchestral strings, this First Movement is said to have been written from the tragic perspective of a mother who laments the loss of her child in the Holocaust.
-However, a sensation occurred, especially in Europe, when this prayer piece crossed over onto Pop culture radio stations.
-Some people were so overcome, they pulled off the roadway.
+However, on release, a sensation occurred, especially in Europe, when this prayer piece crossed over onto Pop culture radio stations.
+Some listeners were so overcome; they pulled off the roadway.
 Result?
 Over 1 million records sold!
-With David Zinman at the helm, and soprano Dawn Upshaw’s minimum but uplifting vocals, this selection stuns our imagination, and grabs the heart!
+With David Zinman at the helm, and soprano Dawn Upshaw’s minimum but uplifting vocals, this piece stuns imagination and it grabs the heart!
 Hold onto your emotions…Overwhelming!

 139. MARBLE HALLS “Bohemian Girl” (1991)